Greentaylor27/T3-Frontend_From_Scratch/README.md

 - SEO
 - Accessibility

+## Problematic Areas

+Some areas I struggled with were:
+- Maintaining a responsive design while having different overlays.
+- Overlay sizing.
+(One of the parts of my site that doesn't work the way I want to is on the index page the 3 cards after the poster when resizing the text doesn't stay within the box.)
+- The Game of Thrones quote section.
+At first I was loading in the name and quote first.
+No matter what I did though I couldn't get the picture to grab so I had to reverse the AJAX calls (Pull the picture, name and title then search the next AJAX call using the name from the first).
+- Picture sizing.
+The pictures in the Game of Thrones API are all different sizes making it hard to size properly.

 ## Acknowledgements

  - [Andy Boen](https://github.com/andyboen) For challenging me to try different things and guiding me to make this a stellar portfolio piece